ncsa/Delta_doc/docs/source/user_guide/visualization.rst

     returns different values on the two connecting processes (Current value: 100).

-At least one site does not support client-server anymore (due to issues like this `RWTH HPC IT Center help page <https://help.itc.rwth-aachen.de/en/service/rhr4fjjutttf/article/b98c687822874a30b740ef09f4330e7b/>`_).
+At least one site does not support client-server anymore (due to issues like this one from the `RWTH HPC IT Center help page <https://help.itc.rwth-aachen.de/en/service/rhr4fjjutttf/article/b98c687822874a30b740ef09f4330e7b/>`_).

 PvPython and PvBatch
 ~~~~~~~~~~~~~~~~~~~~~

 PvPython and PvBatch work and are available.
-Suggest `ParaView PvPython and PvBatch wiki <https://www.paraview.org/Wiki/PvPython_and_PvBatch>`_ and using only the PvBatch part of ParaView:
+Suggest reviewing the `ParaView PvPython and PvBatch wiki <https://www.paraview.org/Wiki/PvPython_and_PvBatch>`_ and using only the PvBatch part of ParaView:

 .. code-block::